vincehsanchez/nosql-challenge/README.md

 ### Part 2: Update the Database

 The magazine editors have some requested modifications for the database before you can perform any queries or analysis for them.
-Make the following changes to the establishments collection:

 An exciting new halal restaurant just opened in Greenwich, but hasn't been rated yet.
-The magazine has asked you to include it in your analysis
+The magazine has asked you to include it in your analysis.

+**NOTE:**
 Use NoSQL_setup_starter.ipynb for this section of the challenge.

+Make the following changes to the establishments collection:
-Add new restaurant to database.
+    1. Add new restaurant to database.
-Find the BusinessTypeID for "Restaurant/Cafe/Canteen" and return only the BusinessTypeID and BusinessType fields.
+    2. Find the BusinessTypeID for "Restaurant/Cafe/Canteen" and return only the BusinessTypeID and BusinessType fields.
-Update the new restaurant with the BusinessTypeID you found.
+    3. Update the new restaurant with the BusinessTypeID you found.

 The magazine is not interested in any establishments in Dover, so check how many documents contain the Dover Local Authority.
-Then, remove any establishments within the Dover Local Authority from the database, and check the number of documents to ensure they were deleted.
+    1. Remove any establishments within the Dover Local Authority from the database
+    2. Check the number of documents to ensure they were deleted.
-Some of the number values are stored as strings, when they should be stored as numbers.
+    3. Some of the number values are stored as strings, when they should be stored as numbers.
-Use update_many to convert latitude and longitude to decimal numbers.
+    4. Use update_many to convert latitude and longitude to decimal numbers.
-Use update_many to convert RatingValue to integer numbers.
+    5. Use update_many to convert RatingValue to integer numbers.

 ### Part 3: Exploratory Analysis
 Eat Safe, Love has specific questions they want you to answer, which will help them find the locations they wish to visit and avoid.